New paragraph

 This became a very 'fashionable' check for responsible breeders to make, and stock from parents with 'low scores', i.e. with little evidence of wear and tear to the hip joints, were more valued.
 The early Brittany imports were routinely checked for hip dysplasia, and a breed 'mean score' was established.
 This was assessed as 9/9 (each hip being similarly affected).
 Individuals varied and some might have hips of 6/12, which meant one hips was twice as affected as the other but, because the total was average, they were accepted as average.
 Over 60 years, and many generations, this average or mean score has dropped to about 14, which is seen as proof of the efficiency of the x-raying scheme.

 However, the data available has revealed that the condition is not particularly attributable to simple genetics.
 It is now equally blamed on differing exercise and food regimes, with litter mates scoring differently from each other while comparing consistently with other youngsters on a similar management regime.
-In fact the reduction in the average score was largely due to the fact that breeders were no longer breeding from stock with poor scores.
+In reality any reduction in the average score is largely due to the fact that breeders are no longer breeding from stock with poor scores.

 At Hawkwise Brittanys we had an interesting experience.
 Our bitch Hawkwise Nugget has a hip score of 7/6, which was a good average for the breed in 2023.
 We wanted to breed from her to a working dog, and had found a dog in the Highlands of Scotland who fitted the mental picture we had, and was worked regularly.
 On checking we learned that his hip score was 6/8, so again a satisfactorily average score.